17 Perfect Things to Do in Prague in Winter [2024-2025]

 A cool but more macabre option is to visit Kutná Hora on a guided tour to see a picturesque Czech town with a bit of a dark side.

-The town of Kutná Hora is most known for its famous “Bone Chapel,” better known as the Sedlec Ossuary, a UNESCO World Heritage site — composed of the bones of over 40,000 human skeletons!
+The town of Kutná Hora is most known for its (in)famous “Bone Chapel,” better known as the Sedlec Ossuary, a UNESCO World Heritage site — composed of the bones of over 40,000 human skeletons!

 The tour also includes Saint Barbara’s Church, Sankturin House, a beautiful Cistercian Monastery, the Italian Court, the Stone House, and the Plague Column.
+You’ll really get quite a thorough overview of this unique and historic town about an hour outside of Prague!

 This is the tour I recommend for Kutná Hora and its bone chapel, with over 800 positive reviews.